What’s next in the impeachment inquiry as Congress returns

 THE WHISTLEBLOWER

-The congressional intelligence committees have said they want to hear from the whistleblower and they have been in negotiations for a secret interview for several weeks.
-The talks have centered on how to protect the person, who is publicly unknown, and prevent retaliation, given that Trump has said he wants to know the person’s identity.
-Congressional aides have even suggested somehow disguising the person so that person’s identity wouldn’t be revealed.
+The chairman of the House Intelligence Committee, Rep. Adam Schiff, D-Calif., suggested Sunday that the committee may not need to hear from the whistleblower after weeks of negotiations to obtain the person’s testimony.
+The talks have centered on how to protect the whistleblower, who is publicly unknown, and prevent retaliation, given that Trump has said he wants to know the person’s identity.
+Congressional aides have even suggested somehow disguising the whistleblower so that person’s identity wouldn’t be revealed.

-It’s unclear whether that risky testimony will remain necessary as the Democrats obtain more information that they say backs up the person’s account.
+Schiff said “it may not be necessary” to take steps that could risk disclosing the person’s identity to find out more about the July telephone call.
+The White House released a rough transcript of the call last month.

-“We know a lot about the core conduct of the president,” Democratic Rep. Sean Patrick Maloney of New York, a member of the House Intelligence Committee, said after Yovanovitch’s appearance.
+“Given that we already have the call record, we don’t need the whistleblower, who wasn’t on the call, to tell us what took place during the call,” Schiff said on CBS’ ”Face the Nation.
+“We have the best evidence of that.”

 DEMOCRATS STICK TO THEIR STRATEGY